addmaple/parquet-lite/README.md

 # @addmaple/parquet-lite

+**Disclaimer:** This project was created entirely with Anthropic Opus 4.5 and Cursor Composer.
+There is not much logic - we are making use of the efficient rust toolchain and the parquet2 crate.

+---

 A lightweight JavaScript library for reading and writing Parquet files, powered by Rust compiled to WebAssembly.

 ## Features